milanglacier/yarepl.nvim/README.md

 ![aider showcase](assets/aider-showcase.jpeg)

-This image highlights an AI-driven chat-based REPL, [aider.chat](https://aider.chat), managed by `yarepl`.
+This image highlights an AI-driven coding assistant and REPL, [aider.chat](https://aider.chat), managed by `yarepl`.

 `yarepl` enables integration with `aider.chat`.
 For more details,